kdave/btrfs-progs/Documentation/trouble-index.rst

 block it points to then upon read verifies that the block address and the generation matches.
 This check is done on all tree levels.

-The number in **faled on 30736384** is the logical block number, **wanted 10** is the expected generation number in the parent node, **found 8** is the one found in the target block.
+The number in **failed on 30736384** is the logical block number, **wanted 10** is the expected generation number in the parent node, **found 8** is the one found in the target block.
 The number difference between the generation can give a hint when the problem could have happened, in terms of transaction commits.

-Once the mismatched generations are stored on the device, it's permanent and cannot be easily recovered, because of information loss.
-The recovery tool ``btrfs restore`` is able to ignore the errors and attempt to restore the data but due to the inconsistency in the metadata the data need to be verified by the user.
+Once the mismatched generations are stored on the device, without a good copy from another replica, it's permanent and cannot be easily recovered because of information loss.
+However, if a valid copy exists on another replica, btrfs will transparently correct the read error, and running ``btrfs scrub`` in read-write mode will fix the error permanently by copying the valid metadata block over the invalid one.
+Otherwise, the recovery tool ``btrfs restore`` is able to ignore the errors and attempt to restore the data, but due to the inconsistency in the metadata, the restored data will need to be manually verified by the user.

 The root cause of the error cannot be easily determined, possible reasons are: